myriadrf/LimeDFB/docs/docs/rx_path_top_litex/README.rst

 ^^^^^^^^^^^^^^^^

 This block interfaces with the sink bus where multiple IQ channels are interleaved.
-It filters for a specific, user-configured channel and consolidates those samples into 128-bit wide words.
+It filters for a specific, user-configured channel and consolidates those samples into 128-bit-wide words.

 **Example Scenario:**
 If the RX path receives four channels spaced across the 128-bit input bus, but the module is configured to capture only Channel A: